beckypdata/DataCleaningProject/CodeBook.md

 10299 rows for each dataset
 + name the columns within each dataset; this is done at this stage to avoid duplication of default name "V1" in the subsequent combined datasets
-+ for the columns in the X datasets, merge the script adjusted features descriptions.
-These names remain in exact order of values in X dataset so that assignment can be done by position and not require matching
++ for the columns in the X datasets, merge the R script adjusted features descriptions to provide meaningful column descriptions for each vector.
+The names as provided in the features file are in exact order of values in X dataset, so assignment to X column names is done by position and does not require matching ID column
 + bind columns for Subject, Y, and X (in that order) to reconstruct the original dataset
 + merge activity descriptions into the dataset using the column "ID".
 Critically important that this merge not be done until original dataset reconstructed as merge in R can move rows of data frame in undefined order

 *Step 5.
 Select the desired data and generate tidy dataset*

 Decision must be made as to whether to use long form or wide form of tidy dataset.
-Given the nature of the study vectors derivation from initial phone signals, it would be difficult to state that these measurements are independent.
+Given the nature of the study vectors decomposition and derivation from initial signals, it would be difficult to state that these measurements are independent.
 As such, it is difficult to store them as separate rows/observations which imply independent observations.

 Although it is not clear what subsequent analysis will be completed on the tidy data, it is reasonable to assume that some level of correlation assessment might be needed.
-This will be best done by keeping these measurements as individual columns, so the wide form will be utilized.
-If long form is needed, this can be easily accomplished with the melt() function and ID columns of "Subject" and "Activity".
+This will be easiest if these measurements are presented as individual columns, so the wide form will be utilized.
+If long form is needed, this can be easily accomplished with the melt() function using "Subject" and "Activity" as the ID columns.

+To complete the tidying of the data

 + select columns "Subject" "Activity", and any that contain "mean" or "std"
-+ exclude those columns with "angle" in the name as in viewing the original features names usage of mean in combination with angle were actually arguments to a function and do not represent a mean measurement
++ exclude those columns with "angle" in the name as in viewing the original features names it is clear that mean actually referred to arguments of the angle function and did not represent a mean measurement
 + group by subject and activity in preparation for calculating summary statistic for each group
 + calculate mean for each variable vector by subject and activity